Brown University

-Brown University is a private Ivy League research university.
-Located in Providence, Rhode Island, it ranks as the seventh-oldest institution of higher education in the United States, founded in 1764 as the College in the English Colony of Rhode Island and Providence Plantations.
-Over its history, Brown has been characterized by innovation, excellence, and access.
-It was founded by the Baptists, and was one of the first collegiate institutions to be inclusive of all faiths.
-It admitted female students during its early years, and has been an institution that provided access to a diverse population of individuals from all backgrounds.
+Brown University is a private Ivy League research university, located in Providence, Rhode Island, that is the seventh-oldest institution of higher education in the United States, established in 1764 as the College in the English Colony of Rhode Island and Providence Plantations.
+Around the time the university has grown and begin to be identified for its innovation, excellence and accessibility.
+The Baptists of Rhode Island established it and also was considered as the first collegiate institutions to greet people of all faiths.
+Female students was enrolled at the beginning of its journey, as well as people from other background.

 During the 19th century, Brown emerged as an influential center of scientific research and discovery, exemplified by the transition to the scientific curriculum and approach established by President Francis Wayland.
 Brown became home to a number of distinguished scientists, including Asa Gray (the father of American botany) and William James (the father of American psychology).
-During the 20th century, Brown continued to expand and grow, developing new academic departments and fields of study focused on engineering and business fields.
-Brown also became a leader in the field of medical education, with the creation of the Brown University School of Medicine in 1971, and has become recognized as one of the leading medical schools in the United States.
+Throughout the 20th century, Brown kept on expanding and growing, developing new branches of academic departments and areas of study focusing on areas of engineering and business fields.
+Brown eventually became a front-runner in the realm of medical education with the creation of the Brown University School of Medicine in 1971, which is now recognized as one of the top medical schools in the United States.
 Brown continues to focus on research and excellence in engineering and science, including computer science and mathematics.

 Based on the QS World University Rankings of 2025, Brown University is positioned as the #79 top university in the world.
 The rank decreased by 6 points from last year.